Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 • Going forward, the Modified Adjusted Income requirements will continue to be adjusted by inflation (CPI).

-How much are Part B IRMAA premiums in 2023?
+How much are Medicare Part B IRMAA premiums in 2025?

-Here are the Part B IRMAA premiums for 2023.
-(For each income range, based on 2021 tax returns, the applicable premium is shown on the right.
-For incomes that are subject to IRMAA, the premium shown includes the IRMAA surcharge.):
+Here are the Part B IRMAA premiums for 20257 (based on 2023 income tax returns; the applicable premium is shown on the right.
+For incomes that are subject to IRMAA, the premium shown includes the IRMAA surcharge).

 Individual Joint Monthly Premium

-(Note that as of 2023, people who have had kidney transplants have lifetime access to Medicare Part B coverage of immunosuppressive drugs; prior to 2023, this only lasted for three years post-transplant.
-There’s a separate set of IRMAA premiums for high-income beneficiaries who are enrolled in immunosuppressive drug coverage only; the high-income premiums for these enrollees range from about $162/month to about $486/month.)
+(Note that as of 2023, people who have had kidney transplants have lifetime access to Medicare Part B coverage of immunosuppressive drugs; before 2023, this only lasted for three years post-transplant.
+There’s a separate set of IRMAA premiums for high-income beneficiaries who are enrolled in immunosuppressive drug coverage only; the high-income premiums for these enrollees range from about $184/month to $552/month in 2025.2)

-How much are Part D IRMAA surcharges in 2023?
+How much are Medicare Part D IRMAA surcharges in 2025?

-For Part D, the IRMAA amounts are added to the regular premium for the enrollee’s plan.
-Part D plans have varying prices, so the full amount, after the IRMAA surcharge, will depend on the plan.
+For Medicare Part D, the IRMAA amounts are added to the regular premium for the enrollee’s plan.
+Part D plans have varying prices, ranging from as little as $0 to more than $100 per month, depending on where you live and the plan you select.
+So the full amount, after the IRMAA surcharge, will depend on the plan.

-Note that if you are a Medicare Advantage policy member and that plan includes prescription drug benefits (most Advantage plans do have built-in Part D drug benefits), then both Part B and Part D IRMAAs are added to the plan premium (Medicare Advantage enrollees pay the Part B premium in addition to any premium charged by their Advantage plan).
+Note that if you are a Medicare Advantage policy member and your plan includes prescription drug benefits (most Medicare Advantage plans do have built-in Part D drug benefits8), the Medicare Part B and Part D IRMAAs are both added to the plan premium (Medicare Advantage enrollees pay the Medicare Part B premium in addition to any premium charged by their Medicare Advantage plan).

-The following income levels (based on 2021 tax returns) trigger the associated IRMAA surcharges in 2023:
+The following income levels (based on 2023 tax returns) trigger the associated IRMAA surcharges for 2025 Part D coverage:

 Individual Joint Monthly Premium